Partially Observable Minimum-Age Scheduling: The Greedy Policy: A POMDP formulation

 This paper explores the greedy policy to solve the POMDP.
 Compared with the optimal policy \eqref{eq:optpolicy} that minimizes the expected AoI over the infinite horizon, the greedy policy minimizes the expected AoI in the immediate step.
 That is, the greedy policy greedily samples the sensor with the minimum expected AoI in each slot.
 This policy is formally defined as follows: \begin{defi}[the greedy policy $\mu^\prime$] In each time slot, the greedy sampling policy $\mu^\prime$ instructs the AP to sample the sensor that yields the minimum expected AoI in one step, i.e.,

 The performance of the greedy policy is

 i.e., the average sampled AoI over the infinite horizon. \end{defi}

 Despite its simple descriptions, the analysis of the greedy policy is non-trivial because the current decision will affect the performance going forward as expressed in \eqref{eq:greedyperformance}.
 In other words, computing the greedy decision is simple; but computing the performance as a consequence of the decision is not trivial.
 For performance-analytical purposes, we consider a relaxed greedy policy as an approximation to the greedy policy.
-Specifically, we will approximate the performance of the greedy policy as the performance of the relaxed greedy policy.
 For the relaxed greedy policy, instead of restricting sampling to exactly one sensor for every time slot, we allow the AP to sample {\it on average} one sensor per time slot.
 That is, different numbers of sensors may be sampled in different time slots, but the average is one sensor per time slot.
 With this relaxation, we can decouple the original POMDP to $N$ independent POMDPs, each of which is associated with the sampling process of only one sensor.

 \begin{defi}[the relaxed greedy policy $\hat{\mu}^\prime$] In each time slot, the AP samples the $n$-th sensor if and only if its expected AoI is smaller than a constant $\eta$.
 Denote by $u_n^t$ an indication of whether the $n$-th sensor is sampled in time slot $t$: $u_n^t=1$ means ``sampled'' and $u_n^t=0$ means ``not sampled''.
 We have